alejandroliu/0ink.net/src/content/posts/2013/2013-05-30-openwrt-tips.md

 post_mime_type: ""
 comment_count: "0"
 title: OpenWRT web
-tags: authentication, config, configuration, login, password, scripts, settings, speed
+tags: authentication, config, configuration, database, login, password, scripts, settings, speed
 ---

 Some useful tidbits to use when using the OpenWRT embedded web